koloiyolo/flutter_dessktop_template/README.md

 This is my entry point to frontend, and I have chosen flutter because it let's you develop for many platforms at once.

-You can use that as template for application and implement your functionalities in empty functions.
+You can use that as template for an application and implement your functionalities in empty functions.
 ## Getting Started

 This project is a starting point for a Flutter application.